yang170/do-not-enter/README.md

 The goal of this project is to provide an easy to use and cross-platform application which allows users to influence other devices’ network connection in the same WLAN/LAN.
 The functionality of this application is backed by ARP poisoning.
 The application will provide three modes:

-- Kick other devices out: prevent other devices from accessing the WLAN/LAN.
+- Kick other devices out:white_check_mark:: prevent other devices from accessing the WLAN/LAN.
-- Speed limit: Reduce other devices’ network access speed.
-This is achieved by routing other devices' packets through your device, and selectively or randomly dropping certain portions of packets.
+- Speed limit:construction:: Reduce other devices’ network access speed.
+This is achieved by routing other devices' packets through your device, and selectively or randomly dropping certain portions of packets. (:warning:This mode is only avaliable on linux)
-- Advanced: route other devices’ packets through your device, such that you can monitor other devices’ network activity.
+- Advanced:white_check_mark:: route other devices’ packets through your device, such that you can monitor other devices’ network activity.

 # Setup the development environment